MA History and Archaeology

 These courses also cover the key techniques that archaeologists use, including:

-- scientific analysis of animal and human remains
+- more recent and innovative approaches to reconstruct the lifeways of past peoples, including the scientific analysis of animal and human remains

-These emphasise processes and patterns in broad chronological and geographical frameworks.
-This is designed to prepare you for more specialised study in Years 3 and 4.
+History courses in Year 1 are broad survey courses that prepare you for more specialised study in Years 3 and 4.

-- Take a compulsory skills course examining the nature of history as an academic discipline and the methods and skills required for historical research.
+You will take one of these courses and a compulsory course in historical skills.
+The historical skills course engages with broader questions about the nature of history as an academic discipline and the methods and skills required for historical research.

 Option courses and fieldwork